-For a closer communion with nature try a night's fly-camping from Mwamba
+For closer contact with nature try a night's fly-camping from Mwamba.

 Mwamba Camp Out: Our full report

 Walking out in the afternoon, after your afternoon tea at the main camp, you will head through the bush to the camping area, where you will spend the night.
 Accompanied by a senior guide and armed scout, you will head north of Mwamba, into a totally remote area.
 With a maximum of four guests, this is an exclusive experience.

 Although none of the Expert Africa team have been on a Mwamba Sleepout, we have been able to put together a good description of this exciting option in the bush.

 You’ll arrive at camp, which is situated next to a waterhole, deep into the park.
 Fires will be lit and lanterns set around the camp.
 Your bed is a bedroll with sheets and blankets, and a round mosquito net above.

 In the evening, you’ll sit round the camp fire with your scout and guide and enjoy a simply cooked braai (barbeque) as the night sounds start.
 As the camp is close to a waterhole, you can expect some nocturnal visitors – perhaps a family of elephant, a herd of impala or zebra, or maybe even a cat or two!
 The guide and the scout keep watch at night to make sure that nothing gets too close to camp.

 The camp does have a simple “bush-loo" – a long drop with a throne, separated from camp by a sheet of canvas.
 You’ll be escorted to and from this.